Yan Gomes Preview, Player Props: Cubs vs. Brewers

-On Monday, Yan Gomes (.303 slugging percentage in past 10 games, with no home runs) and the Chicago Cubs face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 8:05 PM ET.
+Yan Gomes -- with a slugging percentage of .294 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Corbin Burnes on the hill, on August 29 at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-5 with an RBI) against the Pirates.
+He had a hitless showing in his last game (0-for-3) against the Brewers.

 Yan Gomes Game Info & Props vs. the Brewers